FMMT666/launchpad.py/README.md

 ---
 ## Requirements

-  - [Python][2] 2
+  - [Python][2] 2, 3
   - [Pygame][3] v1.9.1, (v1.9.2), v1.9.3

 Some Pygame versions do not work on some OSes (e.g. v1.9.2 might cause trouble with Windows 7/10).
-I cannot tell you any more than just "try them!".
+I cannot tell you any more than just "try!".
 The latest fixes (4/2017) were tested with v1.9.3 (via pip from Python 2.7.13) and Windows 10 (x64).
 That seems to work fine again...

-As of 2/2018, launchpad.py comes with experimental Python 3 support.
+As of 2/2018, launchpad.py comes with Python 3 support.
 Tested, so far:

   - Windows 10, Python 3.6.4, PyGame 1.9.3 (via pip), MK2 Pad
+  - macOS Sierra, Python 3.6 (Macports), PyGame 1.9.3 (via pip), Pro Pad
+  - ...

+Python 3 will not work for:

+  - stock Ubuntu 16.04.3-LTS (requires building PyGame from sources)
   - ...

 Previously, launchpad.py was tested under